CHANGE IN ASSESSMENT

 PARENT AND CHILD/GRANDPARENT AND GRANDCHILD:

 In some cases, the transfer of property between parent and child or grandparent and grandchild will not cause a reappraisal.
 Normally when real property changes ownership, it must be reassessed at market value, establishing a new assessed value.
-When the parties involved are parents and their children the reassessment can be avoided by filing a Claim for Reassessment Exclusion for Transfer Between Parent and Child with the Assessor's office.
-Click here for parent to child exclusion form.
+When the parties involved are parents and their children, the reassessment can be avoided by filing a Claim for Reassessment Exclusion for Transfer Between Parent and Child with the Assessor's office.
 An exemption can also apply when the parties involved are grandparents and their grandchildren.
 This reassessment can be avoided by filing a Claim for Reassessment Exclusion for Transfer Between Grandparent and Grandchild with the Assessor's office.
-Click here for the grandparent to grandchild exclusion form.
 A principal residence and other property up to $1,000,000 assessed value may transfer without reappraisal, if the transfer qualifies.
+These forms can be found in the "Forms" section of the Assessor page.

 The exclusion from reassessment is not automatic.
 The Assessors Office will determine if there is eligibility based on the preliminary Change of Ownership statement and a form or notice will be sent to the new owners.
 But it is the new owners responsibility to file the form.
 Since a re-assessment can sometimes mean a significant increase in the taxes, it's important to file the claim form in a timely manner.